smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Setting Data
-Of course, the ability to set these modules is the point of the remote control framework.
-Setting data is similar to getting it.
+Not only do you have the ability to get data from these modules, but, if you have the right permissions, you can also set module data.
 Below is an example of setting climate control data.
-It is likely that you will not need to set all the data as in the code example.
-If there are settings you don't wish to modify you can skip setting them.
-If multiple modules are allowed on the HMI this request may fail if that module is already "In Use" by another user or is out of your seat range.
-To check if the module is accessed send an `SDLGetInteriorVehicleDataConsent` with the `moduleID` of the module you wish to control as shown above.
-To set the `moduleID` in a `SDLSetInteriorVehicleData` set the `moduleID` property on the `moduleData` object.
+It is likely that you will not need to set all the data as in the code example below.
+When connected to 6.0+ system, set the `moduleID` in a `SDLSetInteriorVehicleData` set the `moduleID` property on the `moduleData` object.

 The permission area of a module depends on the `serviceArea`s which can be found in `moduleInfo`.
 Each module will have its own `location` and `serviceArea`.
-The `location` of a module is just like the `seats` grid, it tells you the physical location of a particular module.
-The `serviceArea` tells you how far that module reaches.
-A radio control serves all passengers in the vehicle.
-Its service area will cover its physical location as well as other locations in the vehicle.
-If a `serviceArea` is not included, it is assumed the `serviceArea` is the same as `location`.
-If both are not included, it is assumed that the `serviceArea` covers the whole area of the vehicle.
-If a user is not sitting within the `serviceArea`s `grid` they will not be able to control that module.
+The `location` of a module is like the `seats` array, it maps to the `grid` to tell you the physical location of a particular module.
+The `serviceArea` maps to the grid to show how far that module's scope reaches.
+For example, a radio control serves all passengers in the vehicle.
+Its service area will cover the entirety of the vehicle grid.
+If a `serviceArea` is not included, it is assumed that the `serviceArea` is the same as the module's `location`.
+If neither is included, it is assumed that the `serviceArea` covers the whole area of the vehicle.
+If a user is not sitting within the `serviceArea`'s `grid`, they will not be able to control that module.

 @![iOS]
 ##### Objective-C